happypandax/plugins/plugins/File Metadata/readme.md

 # Changelog

+- `2.0.1`
+    - Fixed an issue where metadata files in archives would fail to be detected

 - `2.0.0`
     - The plugin will also now act as a regular metadata plugin, making it possible to retrieve metadata from files on-demand